jamesmcginnis/hedgehog-humidity-card/README.md

 2. Search for **Hedgehog Humidity Card** and select it
 3. Use the visual editor to add sensors, set thresholds, and customise colours

+The editor automatically detects all humidity sensors in your Home Assistant instance (sensors with `device_class: humidity` and a `%` unit of measurement).
+Toggle any sensor to add it, drag the grip handle to reorder.

 ### Manual YAML configuration

 ```yaml